This post may contain affiliate links. Please see my disclosure policy for details.

 It’s nearest to Marlborough in a hamlet called Fyfield.
 This is just a short drive from the neolithic attractions of West Kennet Longbarrow and Wiltshire’s Pyramid of Silbury Hill.

 It’s accessible on the east side of Fyfield Down which is home to the Grey Wethers.
 This is the best-known assemblage of Sarsen stones in England.

 Did you know?
-Fyfield Down and the Grey Wethers is thought to be an area where pre-historic humans sourced Sarsen stones needed to build Avebury stone circle!
+Fyfield Down and the Grey Wethers is thought to be an area where pre-historic humans sourced Sarsen stones needed to build the Avebury stone circle!

 How to find the Devil’s Den from Lower Fyfield

 The only way that you can reach the Devil’s Den is by walking there as it’s hidden away on private farmland within Fyfield Down.